uweschmitt/emzed/website/tour.rst

    lastSpec = ds.spectra[-1]
    print lastSpec.rt

-Internally retention times are allways stored as seconds.
+Internally retention times are always stored as seconds.

 The variable ``ds`` will appear in the *variable explorer*.
 You see that we have 464 spectra in this dataset and you can visualize them simply by double